About SPCA Wake

 Funded by charitable support, we provide vital community programs that pick up where local government agencies leave off.
 For 56 years, we have provided comprehensive support services to companion animals in need with sheltering, care and adoption services.

-We provide people-focused programs that keep families and pets together, including spay/neuter assistance programs, affordable access to basic pet vaccines and preventative care, delivery of pet food and supplies for home-bound, low-income seniors, professional pet behavior assistance, disaster relief and response efforts, and youth education programs that promote empathy.
+We provide people-focused programs that keep families and pets together, including spay/neuter assistance programs, affordable access to basic pet vaccines and preventative care, pet food and supply assistance, professional pet behavior assistance, disaster relief and response efforts, and shelter diversion efforts.

 Our Facilities